josdejong/workerpool/README.md

 `workerpool.worker([methods: Object<String, Function>] [, options: Object]) : void`

-Argument `methods` is optional can can be an object with functions available in the worker.
+Argument `methods` is optional and can be an object with functions available in the worker.
 Registered functions will be available via the worker pool.

 The following options are available: